Ride to Hell: Retribution: Plot

 Mack tells Jake that Triple 6 is based at Fogwood Silverfalls sawmill.
 After interrogating a logger, Jake finds and follows Triple 6 to the sawmill and kills him.
 He later helps prostitutes in his search for Pretty Boy, leading him to King Dick at an abandoned church.
 Jake subdues King Dick and interrogates him for Pretty Boy's location.
-King Dick tells Jake to find a woman called Brandy, before Jake kills him.
+King Dick tells Jake to find Brandy, Pretty Boy's Girlfriend and Lieutnant before Jake kills him.
 Jake meets with Brandy and earns her trust by winning races and stealing a bike for her to give to Pretty Boy; Jake has Tyrell attach hidden explosives to the bike to draw out Pretty Boy.
 Brandy takes the bike as Jake and Mack intercept the two and capture Pretty Boy.
-During his interrogation, Pretty Boy tells Jake that William is dead and that there was a kill order on him and his family; Jake then kills Pretty Boy.
+During his interrogation, Pretty Boy tells Jake that William is dead and that there was a kill order on him and his family by the Gang's leader, Caesar; Jake then kills Pretty Boy.

-At Mikey's grave, Mack tells Jake that William and Caesar were members of the same gang.
-William won Jake and Mikey's mother in a race, but later incurred heavy debts, leading him to gamble her in a race against Caeser.
-William lost but refused to honor their agreement and fled with his partner from an enraged Caeser and gave his young sons to Mack, swearing him to secrecy.
+At Mikey's grave, Mack tells Jake that William and Caesar, whose real name is John McKenzie, were members of the same gang.
+William won Jake and Mikey's mother in a race, but later incurred heavy debts, leading him to gamble her in a race against Caesar.
+William lost but refused to honor their agreement and fled with his partner from an enraged Caesar and gave his young sons to Mack, swearing him to secrecy.
 A concealed bomb in Mikey's grave explodes, injuring Mack.
 Jake returns him to Dead End and Ellie, before helping return a stolen shipment of Tyrell's.
 Meanwhile, the Devil's Hand assault Dead End; Jake returns to find Mack killed and Ellie captured.
 Travelling to Caesar's compound, Jake frees Ellie as Caesar reveals that she is his daughter, who ran away to escape his physical abuse.
 Caesar also confirms that he had hunted down and killed Jake's parents.
 Jake confronts Caesar, who flees on his bike.
 During the chase, Jake sends Caeser over a cliff and causes his bike to explode, killing him.
 Jake walks away from the scene with Ellie.